 It’s called Madam Satan, and it’s a pre-Code comedy of manners from none other than Cecil B. De Mille!
 I was very excited to watch it, because, you know, DIRIGIBLE MOVIE!
 I love those!
 Ha ha, I’m a huge fan of Frank Capra’s Dirigible, for example, a rousing adventure I’ll review here soon!
 But De Mille of course is legendary for his spectacle and excess, so naturally I thought “Ha ha, C.B.
 De Mille + dirigible = delirious cinematic bliss!”

 It didn’t quite turn out that way!
 The movie is nearly two hours long, and more than half of that is generally dreary, unfunny, wildly overextended bedroom farce of the sort where people race in and out of doors, hide in closets and lurk beneath satiny bedclothes!
-It seems there’s a rich lady, Angela, whose husband Bob is fooling around with a chorus girl named, naturally, Trixie!
+It seems there’s a rich lady, Angela, whose husband Bob, played by Reginald Denny from My Favorite Brunette, is fooling around with a chorus girl named, naturally, Trixie!
 Bob’s dipsomaniacal pal Jimmy, played by the great Roland Young, gets mixed up in this triangle when all he’s trying to do is help out!
 Eventually Jimmy, who is a rich industrialist, throws a crazy costume party on a blimp, and all the confusions are first greatly amplified and later, in the midst of a proto-Hindenburg disaster (well, nearly!), are sort of worked out!

 Ha ha!
 I know, it sounds great!
 And parts of it are great, but not nearly enough!
 I don’t know, maybe my expectations were just too high, because, you know, DIRIGIBLE MOVIE!
 My main complaint is this: Bob, who is supposed to be a put-upon husband, perhaps a bit of a rascal but ultimately decent, like some upper-crust Homer Simpson, is in fact a fool, a bounder, a twister and a cad!
 He’s totally unsympathetic, and why his wife wants so desperately to reclaim him was a complete mystery to me!
 Angela, on the other hand, is a decent sort, but everyone in the movie, including herself, concludes that she’s ultimately to blame for her husband’s houndogging ways!